elithrar/elithrar.github.io/_posts/2015-07-02-http-handler-error-handling-revisited.md

   frameworks like [net/http](http://golang.org/pkg/net/http/), [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux),
   [Goji](https://goji.io/) and any others that sensibly accept a `http.Handler` type.
 * Clear, centralised error handling.
-We inspect the errors we want to handle specifically&mdash;our `StatusError` type&mdash;and fall back to a default for generic errors.
-If you're interested in better error handling practices in Go, read [Dave Cheney's blog post](http://dave.cheney.net/2014/12/24/inspecting-errors), which dives a into defining package-level `Error` interfaces.
+We inspect the errors we want to handle specifically&mdash;our `handler.Error` type&mdash;and fall back to a default for generic errors.
+If you're interested in better error handling practices in Go, read [Dave Cheney's blog post](http://dave.cheney.net/2014/12/24/inspecting-errors), which dives into defining package-level `Error` interfaces.
 * A useful application-wide "environment" via our `Env` type.
 We don't have to scatter a bunch of globals across our applications: instead we define them in one place and pass them explicitly to our handlers.